Skip to Main Content

 • Review newer articles that developed or built on Turner's ideas.
 This is sometimes called "cited by" searching because you are finding newer articles that cited Turner's work.

 The two best tools for Cited By searching are Google Scholar and Web of Science.
+See screenshots below or the Forward and Backward Searching video to the right:

 screenshot of Google Scholar Cited By 75 link